tie-rack/tie-rack.github.com/_posts/2015-09-05-the-wire-season-6.md

 when it started.
 A sober McNulty learns to focus his walk-ons in a demanding 401 class.

 **Episode Ten, "Zip, Zap, Zop"**: In the thrilling 2-hour finale, everyone finds they need to get back to basics.
-Unable to get in on the police connection, Marlo returns to his old ways, and everyone's a target.
+Unable to get in on the police connection, Marlo returns to his old ways and everyone's a target.
 Sydnor finds that even police corruption doesn't rate at the FBI.
 Slim Charles provides the drugs for Mayor Campbell's "drugs on the table" press conference.
 McNulty, failing to land a spot on a